sushil-kamble/nextjs-route-handler-navigate/README.md

-# Nextjs: Route Handler Navigator
+# Next.js Navigator

 ## Description

-The **Nextjs: Route Handler Navigator** is a VS Code extension that enhances navigation within Next.js App Router projects.
-This powerful tool provides an intuitive tree view in the Explorer panel, making it effortless to browse and manage route handlers in your Next.js application.
+**Next.js Navigator** is a VS Code extension that enhances navigation within Next.js App Router projects.
+This powerful tool provides an intuitive tree view in the activity sidebar, making it effortless to browse, create, and manage route handlers in your Next.js application.

 ## Features

 - **Smart Route Discovery**:
   - Automatically detects route handlers in both `app` and `src/app` directories
   - Supports route groups using the (parentheses) notation
+  - Intelligently handles dynamic routes `[param]`, catch-all routes `[...param]`, and optional catch-all routes `[[...param]]`
-  - Ignores non-route directories (node_modules, .git, .next)
+  - Ignores private directories (prefixed with underscore `_`)

 - **Comprehensive HTTP Method Support**:
   - Displays all supported HTTP methods: GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS
   - Visual indicators for different HTTP methods
   - Direct file navigation with line-specific jumping to method definitions

+- **Route Management**:
+  - Create new routes with `/path/to/route:METHOD` syntax
+  - Add child routes to existing routes
+  - Copy route paths to clipboard
+  - Copy file paths to clipboard
+  - Delete route handlers with confirmation dialog

+- **Visual Features**:
+  - Different icons for static routes, dynamic routes, and catch-all routes
+  - Tree view structure with collapsible/expandable segments
+  - Method-level navigation with precise cursor positioning
+  - Tooltips showing complete route information

 - **Real-time Updates**:
-  - Optimized file watching with debounced updates
+  - Automatic refresh when files are created, changed, or deleted
-  - Intelligent refresh system that only updates changed routes
+  - Manual refresh option
-  - Minimal system resource usage

-- **Enhanced Navigation Features**:
-  - Click-to-navigate to specific route handlers
-  - Method-level navigation with precise cursor positioning
-  - Full route path display with tooltips
-  - Hierarchical route structure visualization

-- **User Interface**:
-  - Clean and intuitive tree view layout
-  - Custom icons for routes and HTTP methods
+  - Expand/collapse all routes
-  - Collapsible/expandable route segments
-  - Route grouping for better organization

-## Technical Implementation

-- **Stack**:
-  - TypeScript for type-safe code
-  - VS Code Extension API
-  - Node.js file system operations
-  - Event-driven architecture

-- **Key Solutions**:
-  - Efficient file system watching using VS Code's FileSystemWatcher
-  - Debounced refresh mechanism to prevent excessive updates
-  - Canonical path resolution to avoid duplicates
-  - Optimized route scanning with minimal file reads
-  - Memory-efficient route tree structure

-## Usage
+## How to Use

-1. Install the extension from the VS Code Marketplace
-2. Open a Next.js project using the App Router architecture
+1. Open a Next.js project using the App Router architecture
-3. Access the "Next.js Routes" view in the Explorer panel
+2. Access the "Next.js Navigator" view in the Activity Bar
-4. Navigate through your routes:
-   - Click on routes to expand/collapse
+3. Browse through your routes in the tree view
+4. Use the following actions:
-   - Click on HTTP methods to jump to their definitions
+   - Click on HTTP methods to jump to their definitions in code
-   - Use the context menu for additional actions
+   - Right-click on routes for context menu actions
+   - Use the toolbar buttons to refresh, expand all, collapse all, or create new routes

 ## Commands

-Access these commands through the Command Palette (Ctrl/Cmd + Shift + P):
+All commands are available in the VS Code Command Palette (Ctrl/Cmd + Shift + P):

-- `Nextjs: Route Handler Navigate: Refresh Routes` - Manually refresh the route list
+- `Next.js Navigator: Refresh Routes` - Manually refresh the route list
+- `Next.js Navigator: Expand All` - Expand all routes in the tree view
+- `Next.js Navigator: Collapse All` - Collapse all routes in the tree view
+- `Next.js Navigator: Create Route` - Create a new route

+Additionally, the following commands are available in the context menu:

+- `Add Child Route` - Add a child route to the selected route
+- `Copy Route Path` - Copy the route path to the clipboard
+- `Copy File Path` - Copy the file path to the clipboard
+- `Delete Route` - Delete the selected route

+## Keyboard Shortcuts

+- `Ctrl+Shift+Alt+R` (`Cmd+Shift+Ctrl+R` on Mac) - Create a new route

-## Performance Considerations
+## Requirements

-- Implements lazy loading for route scanning
-- Uses caching to prevent unnecessary file operations
-- Optimized file watching patterns
-- Debounced updates to prevent refresh spam
+- Visual Studio Code v1.80.0 or higher
+- Next.js project using the App Router architecture

 ## Contributing

 We welcome contributions!
-To contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with detailed description
-4. Follow the existing code style
+Feel free to submit issues or pull requests on our repository.

 ## License

-[MIT License] - See LICENSE file for details

-## Support

-If you encounter any issues or have suggestions, please file them in the GitHub repository's issue tracker.
+This extension is available under the MIT License.